Don’t you want to start the holiday season with your cleanest kitchen?

-This time of year is a great time to deep clean the kitchen and fridge, especially after summer trips to the farmers market and before all your holiday cooking, baking and entertaining…when everyone lands in the kitchen, right?!
-BUT, if your reading this is the Spring or before Back to School…any time is a good time to take a deep dive for your cleanest kitchen.
+This time of year is a great time to deep clean the kitchen and fridge, especially after summer and fall trips to the farmers market and before all your holiday cooking, baking and entertaining…when everyone lands in the kitchen, right?!
+BUT, if your reading this in the Spring or before Back to School…any time is a good time to take a deep dive for your cleanest kitchen.
 I recommend it at least a couple times a year.

-Kitchen Deep Clean in 7 easy steps
+Your Cleanest Kitchen in 7 easy steps

 - Re-arrange as needed for things that might not be working well in their current spots-I just moved appliance I don’t need further out of the way and made baking items more accessible over the weekend.